Hope you all are having a great holiday weekend! I wanted to kick things off this week with a quick announcement …

 - A personal relationship with her (or relationships with people close to her)

-(Now, granted — as I say every week, I work in television, and TV works differently than film — as do TV/film agents.
-But as Nicholas, a manager, pointed out in the comments section of the June 20th post, getting an agent’s attention is pretty much the same in TV or film … so I’m betting these paths hold true in movies as well.)
+(Now, granted -- as I say every week, I work in television, and TV works differently than film -- as do TV/film agents.
+But as Nicholas, a manager, pointed out in the comments section of the June 20th post, how to get an agent's attention is pretty much the same in TV or film … so I'm betting these paths hold true in movies as well.)

 So… can you "write to maybe 20 agents at the same time?"
 SURE.